Unlock your economic potential

 • English language proficiency: If you're an international student, you'll likely need to demonstrate proficiency in English (eg. IELTS, TOEFL).

-Eric encourages students to consider an economics degree, even if they have concerns about their qualifications.
+Eric encourages students to consider economics, even if they are concerned about qualifications.
 Here is Eric's advice on how to research different universities and courses to find the best fit:

 "Make sure you check the specific admission criteria, and take note of any additional requirements, such as coursework or work experience.
 If you're in doubt, try reaching out to the university - many institutions will be happy to offer personalised advice and guidance."